D34DPlayer/Kubernetes-challenge/README.md

 Since I'm new to kubernetes, I decided to go with one of the "easier" ones and so I'm going to explain how the "Deploy an internal container registry" challenge went.

+### Requirements

+For this challenge we will need what's called a Kubernetes cluster, you can host it yourself but the easiest way is to get it from a cloud provider, since Digital Ocean made this challenge I used theirs to work this out and test everything out.

+You'll optionally need an S3 bucket, Digital Ocean Spaces are exactly that so I'll be using it as well.

 ### Step 0: Choosing the right challenge

 This may seem common sense, but before choosing any of this challenges, you need to know